caesco17/MoviesCatalog/README.md

  4. Run the solution
  5. Take a look on the endpoints at swagger

 You can generate a token, to test the endpoints.

+*Seed:
+dotnet ef migrations add xxx
+dotnet ef database update

 ## Postman

-You can find my postman collection for this challenge here : https://www.postman.com/caescobar17/workspace/cb-public/collection/6930487-ec128a14-8940-4dbb-8e75-85aedca3c137?action=share&creator=6930487
+You can find my postman collection for this challenge here, replace de token variable to use:

+https://www.postman.com/caescobar17/workspace/cb-public/collection/6930487-ec128a14-8940-4dbb-8e75-85aedca3c137?action=share&creator=6930487

 ## Working solution